Get

 Two other common complaints were the lack of smell-fighting power and the amount of dust.
 However, other reviews said the exact opposite.
 In reality, it seems that cat owners either love this litter, or they hate it.

 Overall, most reviews are highly positive.
 There were very few negative reviews to go off of.
-Be sure to check out the reviews on Amazon, which will give you a good idea of the overall impression of PrettyLitter.
+Be sure to check out the reviews on popular social media and e-commerce sites, which will give you a good idea of the overall impression of PrettyLitter users.

 Conclusion

 PrettyLitter is a unique cat litter.
 There is very little you can compare it to since it offers the unique benefit of tracking your feline’s health.
-If you’re concerned about your feline getting sick, this is the best (and only) option on the market.
-There is no competition when it comes to the health-tracking benefit of this litter.
+If you’re concerned about your feline getting sick, this is the best option on the market.
+There is innovation and diagnostics, though not definitive, the value comes from the health-tracking benefit of this litter.

 However, there were some complaints about this litter.
 It is dusty, and you may find that there isn’t enough in each bag to last until the next shipment.
 If you leave the health information out of the equation, there are better cat litter out there for the price.